 Fall in love with French—and France—in the French Alps.

 Experience the beauty of the French language, landscape, and culture.

 We’ve always approached learning French in our own, unique way.
-Based in Chamonix in the French Alps, receive language instruction every weekday, enjoy hikes in the Alps, and weekend excursions to Alpine villages.
+Based in Chamonix in the French Alps, we’ll receive language instruction every weekday, enjoy hikes in the Alps, and take weekend excursions to Alpine villages.

 We knew we wanted native-speaker instructors.
 And not just any native speakers.
 We have always worked with experienced teachers, with a proven curriculum, and lots of local knowledge.

 And, we wanted a lot of instruction.
 In class and out, five mornings a week.
 Location was important, for a lot of reasons.
 We chose Chamonix because it’s beautiful and exciting and nestled below some of the world’s most spectacular mountains.